 How do you edit a DAKboard?

-DAKboard recently added a live-content layout editor into its web interface that allows users to view their custom-designed wallpaper on any digital device before uploading it to the DAKboard display.
+DAKboard recently added a live-content layout editor in its web interface which allows users to view their custom-designed wallpaper on any digital device before uploading it to the DAKboard display.
 With this editor, users can easily align and size their display as they’d like to see it appear on the DAKboard wall.

 Can I use my laptop as a monitor for Raspberry Pi?